biomchen/phylo-structure/README.md

 ### Code repository for

 ---
-<b>A Pilot Project: Understanding the Phylogenetic Community Structures of Small-bodied Mammalian Communities</b>
+### A Pilot Project: Understanding the Phylogenetic Community Structures of Small-bodied Mammalian Communities

 ---

-If you have any questions, please contact me at meng.chen03(at)gmail.com.
+If you have any questions or are interested, please contact me at meng.chen03(at)gmail.com.